Where Policy Meets the Physical Environment.

 You manage the physical environment where inclusion is either real or theoretical.
 Toilets, changing rooms, signage, access — these are the places where policy meets the daily experience of every employee.
 This page brings together the evidence and actions most relevant to making physical spaces consistent, safe, and dignity-preserving.

-Alternatives must expand choice for everyone — not function as a default route, mandated workaround, or de facto segregation mechanism for trans or nonbinary people.
+The facilities principle: alternatives must expand choice for everyone — not function as a default route, mandated workaround, or de facto segregation mechanism for trans or nonbinary people.
 Anything that routes specific individuals into separate provision creates consequential outing.
 The governance test: does this arrangement reduce confrontation risk and increase dignity — for everyone?

 Your Risk Signals